osadl/OSLOC2JSON/README.md

   -h, --help            show this help message and exit -f [OUTPUT], --filename [OUTPUT]
-                        name of output file for multiple licenses, has no effect if single license, default "osloc.json" -d, --devel           enable output of information that may be useful for development -e, --expand          replace keys connected by OR with the individual keys and assign the value of the key to all of them -j, --jsonvalidate    validate input files in JSON format against the OSLOC schema
+                        name of output file for multiple licenses, has no effect if single license, default "osloc.json" -1, --v1              use version 1 of the JSON data structure -d, --devel           enable output of information that may be useful for development -e, --expand          replace keys connected by OR with the individual keys and assign the value of the key to all of them -j, --jsonvalidate    validate input files in JSON format against the OSLOC schema